-Family coaching follows the same basic concept as all other types of coaching; guiding a person from where they are, to where they want to be.
+Family coaching is based on the same concept as individual coaching.
+Supporting the individual to move toward more profound understanding, self-discovery, and self-actualization from where they are to where they want to be.

-Build an action plan, of how parents and other caregivers can develop strategies that will help children to grow emotionally and socially; and how to intentionally integrate these effective strategies into everyday life.
-Moving the family forward from knowledge to action.
+Develop an action plan on how parents and other caregivers can develop strategies to support children's emotional and social development; and how they can intentionally incorporate these effective strategies into their daily lives - moving the family from knowledge to action.